Sister Street Fighter: Plot

-Some time later, Emmy swears the shorinji kempo school's allegiance to Tina in her investigation as she stumbles across another piece of evidence in the form of a lock of hair.
-Central Export's leader, Kaki (Bin Amatsu), offers Hammerhead a great reward if he disposes of Tina.
-After Tina clears out several minions, she encounters Hammerhead, and they fight on a bridge.
-Hammerhead reveals the truth to Tina, that Lee is still alive and captive in Kaki's dungeon, before sending her off the bridge into an apparent watery grave.
-Emmy does her own espionage work and helps Tina destroy a warehouse owned by Central Export.
+Emi swears the shorinji kempo school's allegiance to Kōryū in her investigation as she stumbles across another piece of evidence in the form of a lock of hair.
+Central Export's leader, Shigetomi Kakuzaki, offers Inubashiri a great reward if he disposes of Kōryū.
+After Kōryū clears out several minions, she encounters Inubashiri, and they fight on a bridge.
+Inubashiri reveals the truth to Kōryū, that Mansei is still alive and captive in Kakuzaki's dungeon, before sending her off the bridge into an apparent watery grave.
+Emi does her own espionage work and helps Kōryū destroy a warehouse owned by Central Export.

-Though Kaki is furious at Hammerhead, he allows him and his minions to directly attack the shorinji kempo school with the hope that the attack will also lead to Tina's demise in the process.
-Sonny successfully wards off the ambush in a one-on-one duel against Hammerhead himself, though, and when Hammerhead subsequently sinks into a depression and starts to drink himself to death, a frustrated Kaki is forced to use her uncle against her by forcing him to divulge a false lead.
-Kaki believes Tina will be killed by his minions, but Tina manages to stop them.
-She returns to her uncle's restaurant with Emmy just as he's killed by a poison dart in front of Jerry and Remi.
+Though Kakuzaki is furious at Inubashiri, he allows him and his minions to directly attack the shorinji kempo school with the hope that the attack will also lead to Kōryū's demise in the process.
+Seiichi successfully wards off the ambush in a one-on-one duel against Inubashiri himself, though, and when Inubashiri subsequently sinks into a depression and starts to drink himself to death, a frustrated Kakuzaki is forced to use her uncle against her by forcing him to divulge a false lead.
+Kakuzaki believes Kōryū will be killed by his minions, but Kōryū manages to stop them.
+She returns to her uncle's restaurant with Emi just as he's killed by a poison dart in front of the cousins.

-Tina returns to Central Export and enters the dungeon, where she extracts Lee right before a sinister minister wielding an arrow gun offs him before her eyes.
-Tina herself is dropped into a pit and nearly killed when Kaki ties her by her feet above a bed of spikes, but as he burns the rope she breaks free and throws his mistress onto the bed of spikes.
+Kōryū returns to Central Export and enters the dungeon, where she extracts Mansei right before a sinister minister wielding an arrow gun offs him before her eyes.
+Kōryū herself is dropped into a pit and nearly killed when Kakuzaki ties her by her feet above a bed of spikes, but as he burns the rope she breaks free and throws his mistress onto the bed of spikes.
 She then proceeds to take down several more minions before confronting Hayashi and killing him by twisting his neck.
-Sonny, Emmy, and Kojo arrive as backup and kill many of the remaining minions, including Hammerhead.
-Tina takes on Kaki herself and kills him with his own claw hand.
+Seiichi, Emi, and Shinobu arrive as backup and kill many of the remaining minions, including Inubashiri.
+Kōryū takes on Kakuzaki herself and kills him with his own claw hand.

-Alternate versions

-Similar to its predecessors, Sister Street Fighter was initially rated X when first presented to the MPAA.
-New Line then cut 6 minutes of graphic footage, removing all shots with considerable amounts of blood and gore.
-Additionally, Etsuko Shihomi was deliberately credited with the more Western name of Sue Shiomi.

-Brentwood Communications, who had previously released a public domain DVD of this censored version, eventually released the uncut version on DVD and Blu-ray, in Japanese with English subtitles.

 Cast

-NOTE: English-translated names, if given or known, will be in parentheses: